Phillips Smalley: Biography

 Smalley was married to actress, writer, director, and producer Lois Weber from April 29, 1904, to 1922.
 They met in 1904 when Weber was acting in a theater where Smalley was stage manager.
-In 1908 Smalley and Weber began working for the U.S. division of Gaumont Film Company, where Smalley was an actor, and later a director.
+In 1908 Smalley and Weber began working for the U.S. division of Gaumont, where Smalley was an actor, and later a director.
 He is sometimes listed as a co-director with Lois Weber, and the extent of his contribution to her work is unresolved.

 After their divorce in 1922, he married Phyllis Lorraine Ephlin, and they remained together until his death.